 Starting around 2002 and continuing through 2015, Chief Ken Hanley, Chief Gene Gantt, Deputy Chief Mike Tessier, Division Chief Tim Winfield, Chief Steve Vucurivich, Fire Marshal Ray Iverson, Division Chief Nick Thomas, and Chief Jim Lydon provided years of financial backing by purchasing two new UHF FM repeaters, repeater antennas and a digipeater for packet; renovating the EOC radio station with new furniture; five VHF/UHF radios including digital voice, data and Packet, and all the requisite interfaces; and four deployable GoKits.
 Designed and built by Art Mayoff, we have three VHF/UHF GoKits on wheels and one HF/VHF/UHF GoKit all with tripods, antennas, 100Ah GelCell batteries and solar panels.

 In 2005 a Yahoo User Group was created to keep local hams informed of local activities in the Club.
-(Which was recently replaced by beniciaarc.groups.io 10/20/19)
+When Yahoo Groups ceased to exist we migrated to beniciaarc.groups.io.

 A 2014 grant from the American Automobile Association (AAA), provided funding for a Deluxe Buddipole all-band transportable HF antenna and 18 ft tripod and all-band antenna analyzer.

 Training classes, drills and exercises designed by AB6HB were conducted multiple times a year, often partnering with BERT provided BARC’s membership with additional skills needed to serve our community.

 Ham Radio training classes were conducted on an irregular basis in Benicia but its teaching staff often participated as guest instructors at the Salvation Army Ham Radio training center in Concord, CA. Exam sessions have been conducted quarterly for the past 15 years.